District Judge Richard D. Bennett

 Judge Bennett served over 20 years in the U.S. Army Reserve and Maryland National Guard, and is a Major in the Retired Reserve.
 He received the Maryland Commendation Medal for Outstanding Service, the Maryland Distinguished Service Cross for Service Beyond the Call of Duty and the Meritorious Service Medal.

 Judge Bennett is a member of the American Bar Association, the Maryland State Bar Association, and a life member of the Maryland Chapter of the Federal Bar Association.
 He is a Fellow of the American Bar Foundation and the Maryland Bar Foundation and a member of numerous law clubs and legal societies.
-He is on the Maryland Steering Committee of the Russian-American Rule of Law Consortium, an exchange program between the Russian and American judiciary.
 On October 1, 2009, Judge Bennett was appointed by Chief Justice John G. Roberts, Jr. to serve on the International Judicial Relations Committee of the U.S. Judicial Conference.
+In connection with that appointment he has represented the U.S. Judiciary in exchange programs in Russia, Ukraine, Estonia, Bulgaria and Turkey.

 He served on the Board of Trustees of Severn School from 1993 to 2002, and in 2003 received the school’s Distinguished Alumnus Award.
 He has served on the Board of Trustees of the Kennedy-Krieger Institute for Disabled Children and on the Board of Visitors of the University of Maryland School of Law.